exercism/powershell/exercises/practice/raindrops/.approaches/introduction.md

 *Note* : The order of testing is crucial in this exercise to arrive to the correct result.

 ## Approach: Using `if` statements

 This is the most common approach to solve this exercise.
-The result string being built up by a succession of `if` statements to check of the input can be divided cleanly by 3, 5 and 7.
+The result string is built up by a succession of `if` statements checking if the input can be divided cleanly by 3, 5, and 7.

 ```powershell
 function Raindrops() {